Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Vector Solutions Using Rank-Metric Codes which Outperform Scalar solutions

 \subsection{Comparison of the Solutions for the $(1,2)$-$\mathcal{N}_{4,r,5}$ Network}

-For the $(1,2)$-$\mathcal{N}_{4,r,5}$ network, we obtain a significant improvement in the field size for the vector solution compared to the optimal scalar linear solution.
-The field size of the vector solution is equivalent to $q^t$ while the field size $q_s$ of the optimal scalar linear solution has to satisfy $r \leq (q_s^2+1)(q_s^2+q_s+1)$.
+For the $(1,2)$-$\mathcal{N}_{4,r,5}$ network, we obtain a significant improvement in the alphabet size for the vector solution compared to the optimal scalar linear solution.
+The alphabet size of the vector solution is $q_v=q^t$, while the field size $q_s$ of the optimal scalar linear solution has to satisfy $r \leq (q_s^2+1)(q_s^2+q_s+1)$.
 Since $r$ can be chosen to be $q^{2t^2+2t}$, the size of the gap is $q^{t^2/2+o(t)}$.

 The same gap in the alphabet size can be obtained for the $(1,\ell)$-$\mathcal{N}_{2\ell,r,2\ell+1}$ network, for any $\ell \geq 2$, by using the same approach with an $\MRDlinq{\ell t \times \ell t,(\ell-1)t}$ code.